Skip to content

 Introduction

-In many cases, it is useful to submit a huge (>100) number of computational jobs into the Slurm queue system.
+In many cases, it is useful to submit a huge number of computational jobs into the Slurm queue system.
 A huge number of (small) jobs is one of the most effective ways to execute embarrassingly parallel calculations, achieving the best runtime, throughput, and computer utilization.
+This is called Capacity Computing

 However, executing a huge number of jobs via the Slurm queue may strain the system.
 This strain may result in slow response to commands, inefficient scheduling, and overall degradation of performance and user experience for all users.

-You can use HyperQueue when running a huge number of jobs.
-HyperQueue can help efficiently load balance a large number of jobs amongst available computing nodes.
+HyperQueue can help efficiently load balance a very large number of jobs (tasks) amongst available computing nodes.
+HyperQueue may be also used if you have dependencies among the jobs.